ed-tech-jim/joy-of-code/posts/svelte-5-for-beginners/svelte-5-for-beginners.md

 </div>
 ```

 That's it!
 You can now use the `<Accordion>` component in your app.
 That being said, this has limited composability.
-What do I mean by that?
 Let's say you don't like the icon, or position of the individual accordion elements.
-This could lead to an explosion of props:
+This could lead to a prop explosion:

 ```svelte:app.svelte
 <script>